ahouchens/ahouchens.github.io/src/resume.md

 ---

+### Papa John's (March 2019 - Present)

+#### Sr. Front End Engineer
+* Lead front end architectural efforts to modernize UI and its UI specific dependencies
+* Coordinated to drive and lead a Center of Practice for the UI and UX team
+* Managed team to migrate legacy architecture to a Single Page Application and modernize a design system dependency.
+* Typescript used to modernize an existing UI app into Angular app
+* Driving initiatives to make the UI more accessible

+---

 ### CrowdStrike (Jul 2015 - Jan 2019)

 #### Software Engineer III (Apr 2017 – Jan 2019)
   * Maintained and contributed to multiple web app products across the CrowdStrike platform using Ember.js.
-  * Test Driven Development - adoption of TDD strategies
+  * Test Driven Development - adoption of TDD strategies.
   * Very thorough code review and quality process.
   * Created complex, component rich, interactive web forms in Ember.
   * UI project estimation, task scoping, architecture, requirements and management.